MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`uiTests`** - **Test mix contains UI tests**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-To run UI tests, ensure that the agent is set to run in [interactive mode](/azure/devops/pipelines/agents/agents) with autologon enabled.
+To run UI tests, ensure that the agent is set to run in [interactive mode](/azure/devops/pipelines/agents/agents) with **Autologon** enabled.
 Setting up an agent to run interactively must be done before queueing the build/release.
 Checking this box does not configure the agent in interactive mode automatically.
-This option in the task is to only serve as a reminder to configure agent appropriately to avoid failures.
+This option serves as a reminder to configure the agent appropriately to avoid failures.
 Hosted Windows agents from the VS 2015 and 2017 pools can be used to run UI tests.
 <!-- :::editable-content-end::: -->
 <br>